Zernez/DPS_LeaderElection_K8s/README.md

 # DPS-Assignment 1

+# --05/03 Update!
+The main files bully_logic.py and main_server.py are finished in v2 branch (will merge in main) with metrics harvesting feature, system test ok with 5 hosts!!

 --For create the images (only the first time or when modifiy the code of container), inside the folder "app", firstly:

 (`$docker build -f Dockerfile_host_0 -t leader-election-python-0:latest .` -----In development, not to run this command at now)